How is a Knowledge Panel for an Entity Triggered?

 Google can show disambiguation panels when there is more than one entity that may have appeared in a query, and the possible entities may have been searched for more or less.
 Google may also decide that one of the entities possibly in the query is much more dominant than another of the entities.

 As a searcher, it can be possible to learn more about what you may be searching for by learning from the search results that a search engine might show you.
 When a search engine decides to show you a knowledge panel you can learn a lot more about the entity in your query.
 That can make it possible to refine your query or to search for something else than what you may have thought was possibly a helpful query term or phrase.
+This can be true when the highest-ranking results for a query have low click-through rates, and the KP may show query revisions or suggestions that you can click through to potentially find answers to your query, which would make a KP very useful.

 Thank you Bill 🙂 I feel a teeny bit smarter having read this – I’ll need to read it a couple of more times, as I’m sure I’ll pick up even more 🙂